-Coconut oil doesn’t work for everyone, but there does appear to be plenty of people who claim that it certainly is very effective in its treatment against acne and the scarring left in its wake.
+Coconut oil doesn’t work for everyone, but there does appear to be plenty of people who claim that it indeed is very effective in its treatment of acne and the scarring left in its wake.
 You can try coconut oil on its own, or in combination with other ingredients.

 Will you be using coconut oil for acne scars?
 Leave your thoughts below...

 Other pages in the cocopalmtree you might be interested in